Frequently Asked Questions

 Christian-Zionism

-A Christian Zionist can be defined as a Christian who supports the Jewish people's right to return to their homeland.
-Under this broad and simple definition, many Christians would qualify no matter what their reasons are for support of Israel.
+A Christian Zionist a Christian who supports the Jewish people's right to return to their homeland.
+Under this broad and simple definition, many Christians would qualify no matter what their reasons are for supporting Israel.

-A more narrow definition of a Christian Zionist would be one who holds to the theological school of thought known as Christian Zionism and supports the right of the Jewish people to return to their homeland on scriptural grounds.
+A more narrow definition of a Christian Zionist is one who holds to the theological school of thought known as Christian Zionism and supports the right of the Jewish people to return to their homeland on scriptural grounds.
 The biblical foundation for Christian Zionism is found in God's covenant with Abraham.
-It was in this covenant that God chose Abraham to birth a nation through which He could redeem the world, and to do this He bequeathed them a land on which to exist as this chosen nation.
+It was in this covenant that God chose Abraham to birth a nation through which He could redeem the world, and to do this He bequeathed them a land on which to exist as this chosen nation (Genesis 7:7–8).

 The Mosaic covenant later explained that their right to live on the land promised to them would be determined by their obedience to the law and their relationship with their God.
 Sin and disobedience would result in exile for a season.
 The Hebrew prophets later proclaimed the arrival of judgement and punishment for sin, but also a time of future restoration to their land and to their God.